ringe/railstest/README.md

 # Railstest

-A Docker-based CLI tool for testing Rails gems with various Ruby, Rails, and database combinations.
+A Docker-based CLI tool for testing Ruby gems.
+Runs tests on various Ruby, Rails, and database combinations.

 ## Features